ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 # HTTP Restful API Server Example using React

-This project demonstrates how to run a React application on an ESP32 microcontroller using ESP-IDF as the IoT development framework and React with TypeScript for the front end.
-Additionally, QEMU (Quick Emulator) has been utilized to run ESP32 code, along with its Ethernet support for networking, without physical hardware.
+This project showcases how to run a React application on an ESP32 microcontroller using the ESP-IDF framework for IoT development and React with TypeScript for the front-end.
+Additionally, QEMU (Quick Emulator) is used to emulate the ESP32, enabling the execution of ESP32 code with Ethernet support for networking, all without the need for physical hardware.

 ## Overview